 What is the certificate good for?

 The certificate assures employers and potential employers that you have met or exceeded the standard they are looking for and are committed to continuous learning.
-The certificate is issued by the Centre for Continuing Education, a trusted training provider preferred by many federal government departments as well as public and private sector organizations.
-The Centre wins respect and acclaim for its cutting-edge learning programs, the exceptional calibre of its trainers, and its real-world focus.
+The certificate is issued by the Professional Development Institute, a trusted training provider preferred by many federal government departments as well as public and private sector organizations.
+The Institute wins respect and acclaim for its cutting-edge learning programs, the exceptional calibre of its trainers, and its real-world focus.

 The certificate program is a non-credited certification.
 It cannot be used towards a degree and is not equivalent to any other professional certification.

 How much does it cost?

 You register and pay for each workshop individually.
 There is no additional charge for the certificate.

 How long will the program take?